Stories From Around The World You May Have Missed This Year

 Carrie Kahn/NPR

-The town of Paracho celebrates after its onetime resident helped design the guitar featured in the Oscar-winning movie, and could not keep up with orders for the instrument.
+The town of Paracho celebrates after its onetime resident helped design the guitar featured in the Oscar-winning movie Coco, and could not keep up with orders for the instrument.

 Tiziana Fabi/AFP/Getty Images